Team-HABO/habo-exam/services/rest/README.md

 #### XSS Prevention
 String inputs for `Genre` and `Title` in Create and Update movie endpoints are sanitized using HtmlSanitizer (NuGet package).
+HtmlSanitizer works by:
+ - parsing the HTML input,
+ - removing dangerous tags,
+ - removing dangerous attributes,
+ - returning only safe HTML.

 A Content-Security-Policy (CSP) header is added to every response.
 It tells the browser which resources (scripts, styles, images) are allowed to be loaded and executed on a specific page.
+CSP acts as an additional browser-side security layer against XSS and content injection attacks

 How CSP protects against XSS (three main ways):
 1. Blocking inline scripts